dps923/winter2017/assignments/a6-query-itunes-store.md

 As you read above, this document is being edited.
 We expect to be finished the edits by mid-day on Friday, March 10.

 However, here's a preview of the tasks that you will do, if you want to explore on your own.
-* Fix the search scene
-* Configure the MediaSearch controller to be able to search the iTunes Store API (which will require string assembly)
+* Configure the web service object to be able to search the iTunes Store API (which will require string assembly)
-* Add a list-of-results controller, configure it, and the storyboard tasks
-* Return to the search controller, and add the segue code
-* Test
 * Add the ability to handle requests for images (thumbnails), asynchronously
 * Study the results of multiple queries to be prepared for changes to the list-of-results controller
 * Edit the storyboard, to add two new scenes (controllers); one will be another list/table view (for collection results, e.g. songs on an album), and the other a standard view (for one-of result details)